rdandnayak/ansible/README.md

 This will install following tools on your machine

-1. zsh terminal with custom configuration
+1. zsh terminal with custom configuration.
 2. various npm packages
    1. yarn
    2. eslint